toptensoftware/moe-js/readme.md

 ## Welcome to Moe-js

-"Moe-js" is a simple, fast, flexible, modern Mustache inspired templating engine for JavaScript.
+"Moe-js" is a simple, fast, flexible, modern Handlebars inspired templating engine for JavaScript.

 * Mustache/Handlebars inspired format
 * Support for in-template JavaScript expressions